ngarza/testRestructuredText/rsGP1.rst

 ARMv7 architecture:
 -------------------
-raspberry pi 2 broadcom bcm2836 soc with a 900 mhz 32-bit quad-core ARM cortex-a7
+Raspberry pi 2 broadcom bcm2836 soc with a 900 mhz 32-bit quad-core ARM cortex-a7

-- von neumann architecture
+- Von neumann architecture
 - 32-bit core
-- risc architecture (reduced instruction set computer): cannot directly manipulate memory, must do so through loading registers with information from memory
+- Risc architecture (reduced instruction set computer): cannot directly manipulate memory, must do so through loading registers with information from memory
 - 37 total registers in the processor. split among seven different processor modes such as running user tasks and run operating system, or general use.
-- thumb: 16-bit instructions labeled thumb, reduced ARM instruction set.
+- Thumb: 16-bit instructions labeled thumb, reduced ARM instruction set.
-- application code compiled in thumb is 30% smaller on average than the same code compiled in ARM and normally 30% faster
+- Application code compiled in thumb is 30% smaller on average than the same code compiled in ARM and normally 30% faster
-- the core is successful mainly because of the extremely small but high performance processor - slightly more than 70,000 transistors in all an with extremely low power consumption.
+- The core is successful mainly because of the extremely small but high performance processor - slightly more than 70,000 transistors in all an with extremely low power consumption.
-- three state pipeline(during normal operation while one instruction is being executed its successor is being decoded and a third instruction is being fetched from memory) used, so instructions are executed in three stages:
+- Three state pipeline(during normal operation while one instruction is being executed its successor is being decoded and a third instruction is being fetched from memory) used, so instructions are executed in three stages:
-+ fetch: instruction fetched from memory
++ Fetch: instruction fetched from memory
-+ decode: decoding of registers used in instruction
++ Decode: decoding of registers used in instruction
-+ execute: registers read from register bank perform shift and alu operations write registers back to register bank
++ Execute: registers read from register bank perform shift and alu operations write registers back to register bank
 .. image :: https://homepages.thm.de/~hg10013/Lehre/MMS/WS0304_SS04/Ioannis/Images/e16.gif
-- the program counter points to the instruction being fetched rather than to the instruction being executed. this is important because it means that the program counter value used in an executing instruction is always two instructions ahead of the address.
+- The program counter points to the instruction being fetched rather than to the instruction being executed. this is important because it means that the program counter value used in an executing instruction is always two instructions ahead of the address.

 Figure 10 shows the register bank in the center of thediagram, plus the required address bus and data